ktru7823/graph-traversal/README.md

 The total weight of the resulting MST, rounded to 2 decimal places.
 <br>
 <br>
 An example of valid input is provided in "graph-traversal-3/graphExample.in".
-An example output for this is provided below.
+The expected output for this example is provided below.
 ![graph-traversal-3](graph-traversal-3/example3.PNG)